 Location72400 La Ferté-Bernard, France

-From the architect.
+Text description provided by the architects.
 The place affirms its liberty and appears free from the barely solemn city, only defined by a nick of water and trees who crystalize History on this very site.
 Nothing stands up to this geographical feature.
 There, a very vivid and live passage, a bridge, and the beyond — the inner city border, the one of links and connections.

 Located East, in the Ferté Bernard, Sartre area, the Jean d’Ormesson media library is set in a dense urban area, at the heart of the city.
 The 1800m² lot is situated on the edge of the old town and the river that surrounds it.

 Opposite of the old town, the outdoor activities center and the main traffic lane gather to galvanize the nearby cycle of ongoing movement.
 They both break the connection with the large body of water.
 The Media library is a delicate object, dramatized within a subtle mist coming from the ground and transforming the forecourt into a large mirror reminding of the surrounding water.

 The program emanates from the coming together of two facilities: a games library and the Médiathèque itself.
 The approach we offer regarding the project’s interaction with its environment is to consider its manifest off-site location on the edge of the old town, and to acknowledge its cultural energy as a means of openness and modernity outwards.

 The accumulation of volumes allows to connect the game library and the Médiathèque as parallel universes.
 The building’s wrapping is rooted in its own purpose, arrayed with textures, texts and signs, back against reflections and light shades.